Kent27/docs-emobiq/document/function/App/clearAllVar/clearAllVar.md

 ## Description

-Remove all global variables in the app.
+Removes all global variables in the app excluding the variables specified.

 ## Input / Parameter